 Your device doesn't recognize any login in Dashlane that matches the website or app

-If you don't have a login for a website or app or the login you tried didn't work, you'll see a generic Passwords option.
+If you don't have a login for a website or app, or the login you tried doesn't work, you'll see a generic Passwords option.
 Select Passwords to open a menu where you can select other logins.
 Your device may always provide this option for some browsers and apps.

 When you log in to a website on your iPad, no Dashlane D icons appear in form fields.
 When you click in a field, select the suggested login information that precedes the keyboard.